 - See downloadable files in the Media Library - You can also view the files which are attached to your documents.
 Just go to the 'Media' section of the WP admin and select 'Documents' from the 'All types' dropdown list.

-- Updating documents - When you need to replace a file, you can simply upload a new one directly on the 'Edit Document' page.
+- Updating documents - When you need to replace a file, you can simply upload documents to a new one directly on the 'Edit Document' page.
 Or to avoid duplication, install the free Enable Media Replace WordPress plugin.
 This lets you overwrite old versions when you upload a new one, without changing the URL.

 - Display the version number and modified date - Your users might need to see which version of a document they're downloading.
 There are a few ways to do this: